5 Ways Power BI Can Make Project Management Easier

 4. Use Industry-Leading Artificial Intelligence (AI)

 For example, Key Phrase Extraction is a prominent Power BI feature.
 It evaluates the unstructured text and gives you a list of key phrases.
-Meanwhile, Sentiment Analysis shows you whether a text is positive, negative, or neutral.
+Meanwhile, Sentiment Analysis shows whether a text is positive, negative, or neutral.

 Using this information, organizations can determine if they need to tweak things in the project.